 In addition, transparency is core to Access Now’s mission.
 It guides our internal operations and our policy positions, on topics including government hacking, Net Neutrality, data retention and stopping internet shutdowns.
 And just as we encourage transparency in corporate practice, so too do we enable transparency in our own financial affairs.

-The majority of our support comes from foundations (29%) and development agencies (44%, which includes contributions made by SIDA, the Swedish International Development Agency, that are granted to others through Access Now Grants).
-The remaining funds are a combination of corporate (10%), event sponsorship (13%), civil society (1%), and individual (3%) support.*
+The majority of our support comes from foundations (26.96%) and development agencies (52.89%, which includes contributions earmarked as passthrough funding for others through Access Now Grants).
+The remaining funds are a combination of corporate (16.65%), civil society (1.18%), and individual (2.32%) support.*

 To ensure the independence and integrity of our organization, our funding policy is to accept support contingent upon the following non-negotiables: